mmrl/dl/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/mmrl/dl.svg?style=popout)

-This directory contains files to build [Docker](http://www.docker.com/) images which make it easy to get up and running with GPU-accelerated deep learning.
+This directory contains files to build [Docker](http://www.docker.com/) images - encapsulated computational containers which enhance reproducibility for scientific research.
+They are similar in design philosophy to the excellent [Jupyter Docker Stacks](https://github.com/jupyter/docker-stacks) but with a focus on making it easy to get up and running with GPU-accelerated deep learning.
 The base image provides a Jupyter Lab (notebook) environment in a Docker container which has direct access to the host system's GPU(s).
-Several variants with popular deep learning libraries are available to choose from (built on top of the base image - `mmrl/dl:base`) which currently include:
+Several variants with popular deep learning libraries are available to choose from which currently include:

+* `mmrl/dl:base`: Contains Jupyter and other useful packages but no DL libraries
-* `mmrl/dl:pytorch`: PyTorch
+* `mmrl/dl:pytorch`: PyTorch (built on top of `mmrl/dl:base`)
-* `mmrl/dl:keras`: Keras and TensorFlow
+* `mmrl/dl:keras`: Keras and TensorFlow (built on top of `mmrl/dl:base`)

 Additionally there is a `custom` directory with instructions and examples for building your own image.
-These are considered experimental and may be moved to their own repositories in future.
-In the meantime, the instructions below refer to the combined image `mmrl/dl` (based on the Keras Dockerfile) which contains ALL TEH THINGZ!!!
+These are considered stable but may be moved to their own repositories in future.

+The instructions below refer to the combined (default) image `mmrl/dl` (based on the Keras Dockerfile) which contains ALL TEH THINGZ!!!
+This is considered experimental and may be removed in the future (as it should really be tagged `bloaty-mcbloatface`!).
+This tag `mmrl/dl` may be substituted for any of the above tags when following the [instructions below](#running-the-container) to use a leaner image.

+If you already have a working Docker/nvidia-docker installation, skip to [Running the container](#running-the-container) for a quick start, otherwise work through the installation steps below.

 ## Installation